ilaflott/epmt/README.md

 $ docker run --network=host -ti --rm -v `pwd`:/app -w /app -e EPMT_DB_HOST=<hostname> epmt-command:latest -v submit <localdir/>
 ```

-This could be easilt aliased for convenience.
+This could be easily aliased for convenience.

-# Analysis of EPMT Data
+## Analysis of EPMT Data

 Current analytics are performed in an iPython notebook, specifically the SciPy-Notebook as described on [their homepage](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/selecting.html).